tsudalab/pppf/README.md

 The framework files are meant to be used inside your own project and should compile without much effort on any modern compilers (C11).

-The `only' two non-standard requirements are:
+The 'only' two non-standard requirements are:

 - [Boost library](http://www.boost.org) v.1.57 or later
 - [Gnu Multiple Precision Arithmetic Library](https://gmplib.org) v.6 or later